marcusoftnet/marcusoftnet.github.io/_posts/2015-05-05-supertest-verify-in-database-after-ended-request.md

 At this point my example code breaks ALL over...
 This has to do with it being based on old versions of the packages I'm using.
 I went through <code>package.json</code> and set the version to <code>"*"</code>.
 For example: <code>"co": "*",</code>.

 That's a bit dangerous but works for now for me.

+### UPDATE: Too stupid
+In fact, that is too dangerous.
+Let's fix it properly instead.
 Another way is to remove all dependencies from the <code>package.json</code> and then reinstall them from the terminal.
-Make sure to use <code>--save/--save-dev</code> to store it in <code>package.json</code>
+Make sure to use <code>--save/--save-dev</code> to store it in <code>package.json</code>.

+I've updated my <code>package.json</code> in that manner now.
+Here's the the two command I ended up running:

+{% highlight bash%}
+npm install koa koa-route co-body co-monk monk --save npm install mocha co should supertest --save-dev
+{% endhighlight %}

+And now my <code>package.json</code> better represent the state I was actually running in at the time.
+Thank you [Danny](http://stackoverflow.com/users/4804849/danny) for that push to be better!

+## Back to the detour
 Once that is done... all tests still fails.
 This time it has to do with <code>co</code> completely changing it's behavior to return a promise.
 Luckily all the failures are in the same function: <code>testHelpers.removeAll</code> and can be solved by just moving the call to <code>done</code> inside the function, like this:
 {% highlight javascript linenos %}
 module.exports.removeAll = function(done){